akesh13/volopay-assignment/README.md

 # Installation Guide

-I designed this project with React and ant design and axios
+I designed this project with React and ant design and axios, I have implemented search by card name and filter by card type as per requirement, As I'm supposed to use dummy json that only runs on local environment i couldn't able to deploy it on Netlify

 ## Available Scripts